-- water supply.
-Procedures must address the risk of transfer of pathogenic agents from one shipment to another via agents such as water, equipment, people, their footwear and clothing. - (2) Alternatively, successive shipments of ornamental fish and marine invertebrates may share the same quarantine period and therefore the same equipment and water circulation.
-In this event the clearance of all fish and marine invertebrates in the facility or the room must be delayed until the last shipment is approved for release. - (3) If ornamental fish and marine invertebrates are to be considered as not in the same direct water system for the purposes of clearance or disease investigation, the following requirements (the related details of which must be approved by the Inspector) must be met: - a) Water is not able to be transferred between tanks by splashing or dripping.
-If the tanks are in close proximity, this may include the need for tank lids. - b) Equipment such as nets, gloves (or hands if gloves are not used), feeding equipment, and thermometers must not be used between the tanks, or must be cleaned and disinfected between the tanks. - c) Where water flow is between tanks, there must be a system for water sterilisation between tanks. - d) Records must clearly list each group of tanks to show the date of arrival of the fish and/or marine invertebrates. - (4) The Inspector is to be notified as soon as possible if any breakdown in separation has occurred.
+- (1) If ornamental fish and marine invertebrates from separate shipments are to be considered as not in the same direct water system for the purposes of clearance or disease investigation, this must be preapproved by the Inspector. - (2) If ornamental fish and marine invertebrates are to be considered as not in the same direct water system for the purposes of clearance or disease investigation, the following requirements must be met: - a) If not in separate rooms, then the ornamental fish and marine invertebrates must be physically isolated by distance and/or barriers.
+It is not acceptable to have separate shipments in the same bank of tanks. - b) Water is not able to be transferred between tanks by splashing or dripping.
+If the tanks are in close proximity, this may include the need for tank lids. - c) Equipment such as protective clothing, nets, gloves (or hands if gloves are not used), feeding equipment, and thermometers must not be used between the tanks, or must be cleaned and disinfected between the tanks. - d) Packaging must be stored separately. - e) Where water flow is between tanks, there must be a system for water sterilisation between tanks. - f) Records must clearly list each group of tanks to show the date of arrival of the fish and/or marine invertebrates. - (3) The Inspector is to be notified as soon as possible if separation as required in sub clauses (1) and (2) is not maintained. - (4) Alternatively, separate shipments of ornamental fish and marine invertebrates may share the same quarantine period and therefore the same equipment and water circulation.
+In this event the clearance of all fish and marine invertebrates in the facility or the room will be delayed until the last shipment is approved for release.

-3.3.2 Identification of ornamental fish and marine invertebrates
+3.3.3 Identification of ornamental fish and marine invertebrates

 - (1) The operator is responsible for the identification of the imported ornamental fish and marine invertebrates, to the satisfaction of the Inspector.
 In cases where identification of fish or marine invertebrates is in doubt the Inspector may seek advice from MPI.
-Costs of identification must be borne by the operator. - (2) If an imported ornamental fish or marine invertebrate is not on the approved species list set out in Schedule 4 of the current IHS: Ornamental Fish and Marine Invertebrates then the operator must notify the Inspector within 2 days of importation.
+Costs of identification must be borne by the operator. - (2) If an imported ornamental fish or marine invertebrate is not on the approved species list set out in Schedule 4 of the Import Health Standard: Ornamental Fish and Marine Invertebrates then the operator must notify the Inspector within 5 days of importation.
 The operator must re-export the fish and/or marine invertebrates or have them destroyed under the supervision of the Inspector.

-3.3.3 Progeny of imported fish and marine invertebrates
+3.3.4 Progeny of imported fish and marine invertebrates

 (1) The progeny of any ornamental fish or marine invertebrates which breed during the quarantine period may be shifted to another tank in the facility but are subject to all quarantine conditions that apply to the parent fish or marine invertebrate.
-All progeny must be added to the record system described in section 3.5.
+All progeny must be added to the record system described in clause 3.5.

-3.3.4 Removal of material from the facility
+3.3.5 Removal of material from the facility